 Bio

-Daniel was born in Bulgaria and grew up in Munich, Germany.
-He studied painting and filmmaking at the San Francisco Art Institute.
-Upon graduation he moved to New York City, where for twelve years he worked as a cameraman, shooting television news stories and documentaries for international broadcasters.
-With an ever-growing output of art, Daniel began pursuing a life as an artist.
-He has exhibited in numerous solo and group shows across the US.
-After settling in the Tampa Bay area, Daniel began to expand his creative activities.
-He worked on a diverse range of art, illustration, graphic design, advertising, logo, and branding projects.
-He also taught expressive figure painting classes for adults and kids, wrote articles on contemporary art, headed the education department at an art center, and managed visual communications for a humanitarian startup.
-Daniel is married to Japanese artist Yumiko Petrov with whom he has two children.
+Daniel Petrov paints the human figure in a singular, sensuous style.
+Characteristic are his dynamic brush strokes and a penchant for vivid colors, whimsical gestures, and heightened expressions.
+Daniel was born in Bulgaria and grew up in Germany.
+A graduate of SFAI, he worked as a cameraman in New York, shooting TV news and documentaries for international broadcasters.
+After settling in the Tampa area, Daniel began pursuing a life as an artist.
+He has exhibited across the US and has worked on a wide range of illustration, graphic design, advertising, and branding projects.
+He has also taught expressive figure painting classes, written articles on contemporary art, headed the education department at an art center, and managed visual communications for a humanitarian startup.
+Daniel is married to Japanese artist Yumiko, with whom he has two children.

 Artist Statement